Essex in Ireland: Flight of Essex

 In mid-September 1599 the queen wrote to Essex with further criticisms and forbade him from leaving Ireland without special warrant.
 A week later he committed responsibility for his government to two lords justice, placing Ormond in command of the army under his old commission, and gave instruction that the cessation was to be maintained, with garrisons fully victualled for six months.
-On the same day - September 24 - Essex boldly sailed for England, relying on his general warrant to return granted under the Great Seal.
+On the same day - 24 September - Essex boldly sailed for England, relying on his general warrant to return granted under the Great Seal.
 He reached London on the 28th, where he disturbed the Queen in her chamber before she was fully dressed.

 Elizabeth described the cessation as the, "quick end made of a slow proceeding", and it was generally concluded that Essex's presence in Ireland had been superfluous.
-Essex revealed only to the Queen what had passed between him and O'Neill, having promised to deliver the rebel request verbally.
-At first treason was not suspected, but Elizabeth was outspoken about O'Neill: "to trust this traitor upon oath is to trust a devil upon his religion".
+Essex revealed only to the Queen what had passed between him and Tyrone, having promised to deliver the rebel request verbally.
+At first treason was not suspected, but Elizabeth was outspoken about Tyrone: "to trust this traitor upon oath is to trust a devil upon his religion".
 She ordered no ratification, nor pardon, without her authority; but in time she did admit the usefulness of the cessation.
 Meanwhile, Essex was committed to custody, and on 29 November the council condemned him in the Star Chamber.

-O'Neill was in two minds about the cessation and came under pressure from his confederate, O'Donnell, who argued that too much had been ceded to the English.
-O'Neill issued a list of demands on religious freedom, withdrawal of English influence, and confirmation of lands in rebel possession - probably the bones of his private conference with Essex.
-In a report of November 18 the rebels were said to have, "made two Irish terms of scorn against the Earl of Essex; one that he never drew sword but to make knights; the other, that he came like a hasty messenger, that went away before he had done his errand."
+Tyrone was in two minds about the cessation and came under pressure from his confederate, O'Donnell, who argued that too much had been ceded to the English.
+Tyrone issued a list of demands on religious freedom, withdrawal of English influence, and confirmation of lands in rebel possession - probably the bones of his private conference with Essex.
+In a report of 18 November the rebels were said to have, "made two Irish terms of scorn against the Earl of Essex; one that he never drew sword but to make knights; the other, that he came like a hasty messenger, that went away before he had done his errand."
 Later that month there was a further parley on the Lagan, and a one-month extension was agreed.
-In December O'Neill complained of breaches of the cessation, and in the spring of 1600 he turned south on a campaign through Munster.
+In December Tyrone complained of breaches of the cessation, and in the spring of 1600 he turned south on a campaign through Munster.